Ametrin-Studios/DungeonsEnhanced/.github/ISSUE_TEMPLATE/compatibility-bug.md

 **What mods do you play with?**
 List all mods that are related to this issue with their name and version.
+This can be a screenshot of you mods folder

 **Screenshots**
 If applicable, add screenshots to help explain your problem.